-Admissions or Financial Aid may require you to verify that you graduated high school or received a GED.
+Admissions or Financial Aid may require you to verify that you graduated high school, received a GED® diploma or completed the National External Diploma Program.
 This page provides information about the documents you should submit.

 If you did not complete high school, you’re still welcome at AACC and there’s information here for you too.

 To verify that you graduated from high school, you should submit:

 Photocopies of final high school transcripts or diplomas are acceptable for AACC admission and financial aid, and can be submitted by mail, fax, email attachment or through a third-party transcript service.

 Include your AACC ID number and submit documents for review to: